 With just about any lifestyle change, it’s essential to get max nutrition.

-Some people prefer to take things slow and make mild changes along the way, while others prefer to get things done and over with as quick as possible.
+Some people prefer to take things slow and make mild changes along the way, while others prefer to get things done and over with as quickly as possible.

 There is no better approach than the other, as everyone is different.